VT-Studios/VT-Docs/README.md

 VT-Docs
 =======

-Document management system for an enterprise.
+A document management system for an enterprise.